 - Place a tube into the brain to drain fluid

 Medicine may be given to manage symptoms.
 Examples are:

 Recovery will include rehabilitation, such as physical and occupational therapy.

 Most penetrating brain injuries are due to accidents that cannot be prevented.

 Healthy bones and muscles may help prevent injuries from falls.
-This may be done through diet and exercise can help build bones and muscles.
+A healthy diet and exercise can help build bones and muscles.

 - Traumatic brain injury and concussion.
 Centers for Disease Control and Prevention website.
-Available at: http://www.cdc.gov/traumaticbraininjury.
-Accessed October 2, 2020.
+Available at: https://www.cdc.gov/traumaticbraininjury.